 Note: You can configure and manage VMware policies with the NetBackup web UI.
-In the web UI, the Query Builder uses OData keywords and operators.
+In the web UI, the advanced mode of the Query Builder uses OData keywords and operators.
 Otherwise, the Query Builder functions the same way as in the NetBackup Administration Console.